andyrdt/andyrdt.github.io/_pages/notes.markdown

 ---

 ## Notes
-*This is a rough collection of notes on various technical topics, inspired by Victor Lecomte's [notes](https://victorlecomte.com/notes/).*
+*This is a rough collection of notes on various technical topics.*
 *These notes will always be incomplete, and a work in progress.*
 *Additionally, many of these notes are just my reformulation of existing work - see the "Sources" section in each note to see the original source of the material.*